 - Please allow 72 hours for the practice to process your prescription requests

 - Please allow extra time at weekends and bank holidays.

-- Prescriptions can now be sent to a pharmacy of your choice via the Electronic Prescribing Service (EPS).
+- All Prescriptions are now be sent to a pharmacy of your choice via the Electronic Prescribing Service (EPS).
 Please visit the pharmacy that you would like to collect your prescription from and ask to register with them to use the EPS service.

 The NHS prescription charge is a flat-rate amount which successive Governments have thought it reasonable to charge for those who can afford to pay for their medicines.
 Prescription prepayment certificates (PPCs) offer real savings for people who need extensive medication.
 Extensive exemption and remission arrangements protect those likely to have difficulty in paying charges (NHS prescription and dental charges, optical and hospital travel costs).

-For further information about prescription fees and exemptions please click here
+Find our more about prescription fees and exemptions